 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Whole30 Mediterranean Potato & Olive Crustless Quiche shows off brined olives, roasted peppers, (Yukon Gold) potatoes and za’atar!
 This dairy-free quiche is oh so creamy and satisfying!
-It’s Paleo, Gluten-free and has an easy variation to be GAPS-legal too.
+It’s Paleo, Gluten-free, Low FODMAP and has an easy variation to be GAPS-legal too.